-A tutorial is a class that meets weekly (typically once a week for middle school, twice for high school).
-We use the term "tutorial" interchangeably with "class" and "course," in the tradition of the British tutorial system.
-Our tutorials run the full year, following the public school calendar (with a few differences), and meet at our campus in Boxford.
+We offer courses that meets weekly (typically once a week for middle school, twice for high school), in the tradition of the British tutorial system.
+Our courses run the full year, following the public school calendar (with a few differences), and meet at our campus in Boxford.

 So New Hope isn't a School?

 While much of what we do feels like a "school" (groups of students working with instructors) our learning community is unique in a number of ways.
 Families register their children for tutorials on an a-la-carte basis; by design, we do not provide a full program for any student.
 Rather, we exist to partner with you as you continue the journey of homeschooling.
 Some students take a science course for a year, and that is the extent of their work with New Hope.
 Other students end up taking two (or three or four!) courses every year for five or six years for the duration of their middle and high school careers.

 What sorts of Courses do you offer?

 We have a full spectrum of courses at the middle and high school level, including math and science, languages, history, English, and electives.

 Do I need to be a homeschooler to register?